A Message from the Director

 It is the position of The Office of Student Conduct that among the violations of misconduct considered to be of an especially serious nature are those that represent a threat to the safety and health of members of the University Community.
 These include but are not limited too, harassment, physical violence or threat of violence, non-consensual sexual contact, rape or any form of sexual violence.

-The Division of Student Affairs:
+The Division of Enrollment and Student Experience:

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,